 Use a tool like CoSchedule to keep your content calendar in one cohesive location.

-After all, if you’re going to spend the time and budget on content marketing, you should make the most of it.
+After all, if you’re spending the time and budget on content marketing, you should make the most of it.

-To further help you do that, now we’re going to look at over ten offline and online content marketing examples that will inspire your own strategy.
+To further help you do that, now we’re going to look at over some offline and online content marketing examples that will inspire your own strategy.

 Offline Content Marketing

 While the comic book industry is even more on fire today, that isn’t the case for all the offline channels where brands used to tell stories, but we can translate all of the lessons that we learned from them today in one way or another.
 Here are some examples:

 Offline Example #1: Ad Supported Tiers for Streaming Services

 HBO Max, Paramount+, and Discovery+ are just some of the top streaming services available today.
 However, we all know who dominates the streaming sector: Netflix.